Chapter Three: Residence

 LOCATION: REFLECTION HALL

-DR. ANANYA PATEL COHORT PSYCHOLOGIST
+DR. ANANYA PATEL — COHORT PSYCHOLOGIST

 She waited until the last student settled, then spoke in a smooth, lightly accented voice that carried without amplification.
-"I'm not here to judge," she said, letting her gaze move across the semicircle, making brief but deliberate eye contact with each student.
-"I'm here to understand."
+"I'm Dr. Ananya Patel," she said, though the name had already appeared beside her.
+Her gaze swept the semicircle, making brief but deliberate contact with each face.
+"Before we begin, I want to establish something fundamental.
+I'm not here to judge.
+I'm here to understand."

 A few students shifted, uncertain.
 Dr. Patel let the silence breathe.
 "I know," she said.
 "That often feels worse."

-A soft ripple of laughter moved through the room, loosening something.
+A ripple of laughter moved through the room, loosening something.
 Julian remained still.

 "Mental health at Neurovia isn't support," she continued.
 "It's infrastructure."
 The room absorbed it.
 "Catalyst approval hinges on psychological stability over time.
-Not perfection.
-Stability.
+Not perfection, stability.
 Your stress responses, your interpersonal dynamics, your sense of self when the ground shifts."
 She paused.
 "Those will be observed.
 Not because we distrust you.
 Because the trial cannot afford to be surprised by them."

 Her gaze moved from face to face.
 "You'll have individual sessions with me, group sessions, informal check-ins.
 Your emotional state will be monitored continuously."